Solar Circuit Kits are available from CirKits.

 During the summer months when additional heat is not desired, the glass front of the solar furnace should be covered with a reflective surface such as a piece of plywood or metal that has been painted white.
 The the fan can be disconnected with a switch to save bearing life.

-2x 12V/150ma amorphous or polysilicon solar panels 1x 12VDC 4" computer fan, approximately 200ma operating current 1x fan finger guard (optional, but recommended) 1x 1000uF 25V electrolytic capacitor 2x wire nuts 10 feet of #20 stranded hookup wire 1x clear glass pane, 3/8" tempered glass is recommended 2x6 lumber for the box frame 2x2 lumber for the internal spacer frame plywood or press-board for the back Corrugated steel roofing material 2 pieces of 1/8" x 1/2" soft steel bar, chain link fence spacers work well. flat black paint for the metal collector panel, high temperature paint is best deck type water seal for the wood pieces 1 tube of silicone caulk fiberglass or high temperature solid insulation 2x 8" lengths of 4" diameter metal ducting miscellaneous screws
+2x 12V/150ma amorphous or polysilicon solar panels 1x 12VDC 4" computer fan, approximately 200ma operating current 1x fan finger guard (optional, but recommended) 1x 1000uF 25V electrolytic capacitor, 105 degree high temperature type 2x wire nuts 10 feet of #20 stranded hookup wire 1x clear glass pane, 3/8" tempered glass is recommended 2x6 lumber for the box frame 2x2 lumber for the internal spacer frame plywood or press-board for the back Corrugated steel roofing material 2 pieces of 1/8" x 1/2" soft steel bar, chain link fence spacers work well. flat black paint for the metal collector panel, high temperature paint is best deck type water seal for the wood pieces 1 tube of silicone caulk fiberglass or high temperature solid insulation 2x 8" lengths of 4" diameter metal ducting miscellaneous screws